Educational Articles: Arch Area

 Posted By Marty Hughes, DC

 In this video, Dr. Ray McClanahan, a sports podiatrist at Northwest Foot and Ankle and the inventor of Correct Toes, answers the following question: What are your favorite ways to strengthen intrinsic foot muscles?
 Dr. Ray notes that the intrinsic foot muscles (aka plantar arch muscles) are a group of muscles that originate at the heel bone and attach to the toes.
-He also emphasizes the importance...
+He also emphasizes the importance of properly aligning...
 Read more

 Natural Arch Support